m-n-hannah/Digital-Humanities-Job-Market/index.md

 **Postdocs** are going to ask you how you might fit into the larger project which they are funding.
 You should read the advertisement very closely and carefully and try to paint a picture about how you will fit into the project specifically.
 If you can do that, you will help yourself.
 They’ll also want to ask you about your research and you should try to connect the two if you can.

 **DH Coordinator/Librarian Positions** will ask a lot of the same questions, but they will be very attuned to whether or not they think you’ll be a smug jerk because you have a PhD.
 Even if it’s required for the position, you’ll want to tread carefully and paint a picture of yourself as a generous and collegial collaborator who will work with faculty, students AND staff with goodwill and a sense of equality.
 Watch language that might unconsciously suggest you're disappointed to be leaving the tenure track.
 Instead, speak positively about what you would like to do in the role.
 If invited to campus, you'll be asked to give a presentation about the role of digital scholarship (or something along these lines).
 Research the existing initiatives in order to tailor your presentation, but don't be afraid to propose a vision for digital scholarship in line with their existing programs.
 They'll want to see that you'll fit in but also be a leader too.
 If they ask you to discuss some workshops you might do, paint a picture of a series that has an overarching theme.
 Get folks excited about DH!

-## Some Tips for DH/DS Jobs
-- Don't "namedrop" all the tools you know.
-Instead, talk about methods with an eye toward pedagogy and best practices.
-- It's fine to mention you know Python or PHP, but, unless, the job specifically calls for heavy programmer/developer skills, focus more on how you might teach a method or a tool and why those methods are important for scholarship.
-- Don't undersell yourself.
-- Give some thought about your digital pedagogy.
-There are a lot of great articles/conversations about teaching in DH, and there is an entire volume of *Debates in DH* dedicated to it forthcoming.
-Follow the pedagogy people!
-- Describe experiences with project management and provide concrete examples.
-- Don't assume your audience is familiar with the nitty gritty of DH.
-Some may know, some may not.
-It's your job to be clear and concise for an audience of both.
-- Be prepared to sketch some educational offerings you could provide.
-- Have a good definition for Digital Humanities.
-Some places ask how you define it.

 ## Documents to Prepare
 - **Cover Letter**: On university letterhead.
 Should address research interests and publications in the first few paragraphs, teaching in the third, service in fourth.
 For teaching jobs, the letter will start with teaching, teaching philosophy, examples, etc. Should speak to advertisement as much as you are able to customize.
 Postdoc cover letter should speak to the specific project they’re hiring for by connecting your skills to the project.
 Are you a Medievalist who works on manuscripts applying for a text encoding project?
 Talk about how the two are related.

 - **Curriculum Vitae**: Should address your education, academic work, service, AND skills.
 Start filling this out NOW and keep it updated.
-For DH positions, I especially highlight digital skills and tools with which I am familiar.
-I have a section that lists the kinds of tools/methods I can use, which demonstrates the kinds of workshops I can offer.
-Don't exaggerate your skills but don't downplay them either.

 - **Resume**: Like a vitae, but much more focused on education, work history, and skills.
 Focuses on career history with an eye toward specific skills.
 Abstract you academic specialties: technical reading, critical thinking, project management, digital literacy, digital skills, leadership, entrepreneurship, collaboration, innovation, self-motivation, responsive to critique--all job skills.